 The 93-mile Trail of the Mountain Spirits Scenic Byway beckons you to experience the beauties of southwestern New Mexico.
 Walk where the spirits of all the people — miners, homesteaders, Indians, Spanish explorers, mountain men — who have passed through this area left their mark.
 And, like those who came before, the beauty of the surroundings on this scenic byway will leave its mark on you.

 Start in Silver City, at the junction of state roads 152 and 180.
 Take 152 east toward the huge Chino mine.
 An overlook on NM 152 reveals a panoramic view of the mine, one of the largest open pit copper mines in the world.
 Trucks bigger than houses look like mechanical ants.
 The Kneeling Nun, a landmark geological formation and the source of many local legends, overlooks the mine.

 From there, travel east into the beautiful Mimbres Valley.
 San Lorenzo is a quiet village, but on the feast day of its namesake, pilgrims have been known to come from as far away as California to walk, sometimes barefoot, to the small miracle room at the historic San Lorenzo church.
 Plaster statues of religious figures gaze benignly from all around the room.
 The intense warmth seems to emanate from their eyes as well as the many burning candles.

 Drive on north on NM 35 through the Mimbres Valley.
 Watch for the cutoff to Bear Canyon Lake, a little jewel offering fishing and recreation.
 On the lake road, look off to your left at a view that captures the essence of the Mimbres Valley: horses grazing peacefully in lush, irrigated fields.
+The Mimbres Culture Heritage site is in this area too.
+Look for the turn-off on the right.
+Relive a bit of history at this archaeological site.
 It’s easy to see why this valley has been a desirable place to live for thousands of years.